fbm3334/WiFiSetupWizard_ESP32/README.md

 ## Future additions
 Some features that are missing and can be added in the future include:

+ - [ ] WEP support for networks
- - [ ] List item
+ - [ ]

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU0ODEzOTA5NV19
+eyJoaXN0b3J5IjpbLTc3MTM5Njg2NF19
 -->